bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation-debugging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The Process Performance View displays process performance statistics.
-This allows to analyse the performance and to detect long running and
+This allows to analyze the performance and to detect long running and
 performance intensive process elements and processes.
 The view contains
 detailed information of each executed process element.